websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/fundamentals/apis-as-osgi-services.md

 The module provides one service: `com.acme.p9g2.greeting.Greeting`.
 The `component.name` property indicates that the module's `com.acme.p9g2.internal.greeting.P9G2Greeting` component implements the service.

-Now that you verified that the `P9G2Greeting` component provides the `Greeting` service, learn how the modules accomplish this.
+You verified that the `P9G2Greeting` component provides the `Greeting` service.
+Learn how the modules produce this service.

 ## Walk Through the Example

-Review the example.
-The API module's Java interface defines a greeting capability.
-The Implementation module's one class provides the greeting capability as an OSGi service.
+The API module defines a greeting capability and the Implementation module provides the greeting capability as an OSGi service.

 * [Annotate the Java Interface](#annotate-the-java-interface)
 * [Export the Interface Package](#export-the-interface-package)